Dynamsoft/barcode-reader-javascript-samples/1.hello-world/README.md

 ### Hello World - Angular

 This sample demonstrates how to use the library in an Angular application in the most basic manner.
+[Angular CLI](https://github.com/angular/angular-cli) v11.2.4 is used to generate this sample project.

 As mentioned in the user guide, when working with Angular aplications, it is recommended to use the `dynamsoft-javascript-barcode` npm package.
 The library is then set up as its own component, in this case defined in `barcode-scanner`.

 The majority of the `DBR` (short for Dynamsoft Barcode Reader) operations are grouped in the `barcode-scanner` folder.
-Since we are using the npm package, the engine files are not in the same location as the main library file, `dbr.ts`.
+Since we are using the npm package, the engine files are not in the same location as the main library file, `src/app/dbr.ts`.
 Therefore, the `engineResourcePath` must be defined so that the library knows where to find the engine files.

 In our sample, we assign the `engineResourcePath` to our jsDelivr CDN URL as it is the easiest way to go.
 However, you can choose to use the engine files in installed npm package instead as such:
 ```js